kubkon/chain-life/README.md

 - 🔐 OAuth 2.0 authentication with Strava
 - 📅 Parse human-readable dates in YYYY-MM-DD format
+- 🚴 Smart activity filtering (cycling by default, with options for running, all, or custom types)
-- 🏃 Fetch total kilometers from all activities since a specified date
+- 🏃 Fetch total kilometers from filtered activities since a specified date
-- 🔍 Verbose output option for debugging
+- 🔍 Verbose output option for debugging with activity-by-activity breakdown
 - 🛡️ Secure token handling with state validation
 - 📊 Real-time activity data from Strava API